 Charities for ongoing support in 2022 to include:

 - Otley Christian Resources Hub (supporting Open the Book)

 - Shine (West Bowling) and, through them, Bradford Action for Refugees Children & Families Project (partly in kind through donations of goods and occasional use of the hall)

 - The Children’s Society

-In addition to these charities, the Outward Giving Group also supports and helps to promote other direct appeals and collections during the year including: the Diocese of Bradford’s Sudan Appeal; Fair Trade Fortnight; and chosen Disaster Emergency Committee (DEC) appeals.
+In addition to these charities, the Outward Giving Group also supports and helps to promote other direct appeals and collections during the year including: the Link Diocese of Sudan and chosen Disaster Emergency Committee (DEC) appeals.

 The Mission Fund is overseen by the Outward Giving Group which meets three times a year, provides recommendations to the PCC and organises displays and speakers for the chosen charities.
 Its members are: